Mary Spaar Putrasahan would rather be a mouse.

 Her illustrative work is done mostly with traditional elements, partially because she simply cannot stare at a screen anymore than she has to, and mostly because she loves the feel and texture more than words can describe.
 She firmly believes that any and every book should come with illustrations and loves the way pictures can build bridges for reluctant readers.

 Her illustrative work can be seen in magazines such as Christianity Today and The Nashville Scene.
 Her non-fiction writing has previously been published in The Belmont Literary Journal.
 Her original artwork hangs in acclaimed galleries such as her parents’ home, her grandparents’ home, and her friends’ homes.
+She has won no awards and has done interior illustrations for exactly one book, but she didn’t put in her contract that they had to credit her in the book (because she didn’t think she needed to), so her name appears nowhere in the finished publication.

-She is currently seeking representation for her middle-grade illustrated fantasy novel, Oliver Cahya and the Secret of the Arcane Tower
+She is currently seeking representation for her middle-grade illustrated fantasy novel, Oliver Cahya and the Secret of the Arcane Tower.

 Clients and Collaborators include:

-A note from Mary:
+A note on names:

 Hiya!
 I’m happy you’re here!

 I want to be as upfront as possible and clarify any confusion you might have regarding my last name!
-Putrasahan (Poo-trah-sah-han) is an Indonesian last name I am not Indonesian!
+Putrasahan (Poo-trah-sah-han) is an Indonesian last name— I am not Indonesian!
 My husband’s family is originally from Indonesia.
 I come from a long line of white people who think certain toothpastes have a kick.

 Diversity in the publishing industry (and everywhere else) is incredibly important.
 My work features characters of lots of different racial and ethnic backgrounds, but I never want to give anyone the wrong impression of my race (and therefore, my privilege).